Surround Stakes

 The Surround Stakes is an Australian Turf Club Group 1 Thoroughbred horse race for three-year-old fillies, run at set weights over a distance of 1400 metres at Randwick Racecourse, Sydney, Australia in late February or early March.
-Total prize money for the race is A$750,000.
-In 2025, The Chase commenced a three year partnership as naming rights sponsor of the time honoured race which has been renamed the G1 The Chase Surround Stakes The Chase is a thoroughbred operation that supports the Australian breeding division of the China Horse Club.

 History

 The race is named after 1976-1977 Australian Champion Racehorse of the Year, Surround the only three-year-old filly in history to win the Cox Plate.

-The race was run at Randwick Racecourse in 1980 and 1981.
+Gai Waterhouse trained the winners in 2001, 2003, 2005, 2010 and 2024 (with Adrian Bott).

+Jim Cassidy had wins with Gold Edition (2007), Dear Demi (2013) and Thump (2014).

+In 2025, The Chase commenced a three year partnership as naming rights sponsor of the time honoured race which has been renamed the G1 The Chase Surround Stakes The Chase is a thoroughbred operation that supports the Australian breeding division of the China Horse Club.